 About me

-I work in semiconductor R&D. I strive to advance the state-of-the-art: towards enabling next generation compute and DRAM/NAND memory technologies.
-My experience and expertise span product line management, new product development, process pathfinding, and HVM qualification.
-Chances are.. your computers, portable devices, and their AI features are enabled by the technologies that I have been contributing to! :-)
+I work for Atomic Machines, a stealth-mode startup that is radically redefining micromanufacturing.
+What drives me is the strife to advance the state-of-the-art: towards enabling next generation of miniaturization and semiconductor technologies.
+My experience and expertise span engineering program leadership, product line management, new product development, process pathfinding, and HVM qualification.

 I earned my PhD in Mechanical Engineering from University of Illinois at Urbana-Champaign, advised by Prof. Rashid Bashir and (late) Prof. Mark A. Shannon.
 The science of miniaturization has been my primary academic interest: immense possibilities stemming from the dominance of surface area-over-volume effects for all phenomena at microscopic length scales excite me.
 For a decade during my BTech/MS/PhD, I researched on and contributed to several topics involving MEMS, nanotechnology and microfabrication concepts.